sisudhir/ipi-yaml-generator/README.md

 5. Provide the Intersight API key and Secret in the inventory > inventory.ini
 6. Run the command- ansible-playbook -i inventory/inventory.ini server.yml
 7. Access your auto-generated install-config.yaml file in the output folder.

+# A Simple diagram showing the YAML generation workflow using Ansible

 <img width="696" alt="image" src="https://github.com/user-attachments/assets/5c0d7310-e32f-443d-aaac-2f91567a29e1" />